-We reside in a world where thousands of apps are developed every single day by using a variety of cross-platform frameworks which includes React Native and Xamarin.
-Owing to their performance and the functionality, some of them make their way to the app stores while others fail to do the same.
-The year 2017 was stellar if we talk about the number of apps that were produced in any defined year.
-And most of these applications were developed using the two most influential cross-platform mobile app development frameworks.
+Two of the popular cross-platform frameworks includes React Native and Xamarin.
+The year 2018 was stellar concerning apps that were produced in any defined year and most of these applications were developed using these two influential cross-platform mobile app development frameworks.

-For instance, iOS applications have always used Objective-C and Swift programming language whereas, for Android the programming language is Java.
+iOS applications have always used Objective-C and Swift programming language whereas, for Android the programming language is Java.
 And, if we talk about the trend in the modern app development domain, it is shifting greatly with the introduction of new and innovative tools.

 Now let’s talk about the uses of React Native framework, as it works on the modern one-way data flow.
 This app development framework is productive in a marginal way.
 Recently, some changes have been brought to the framework, particularly in the JS development ecosystem.
 And thus if you are someone who loves Java then you are sure to love this too.

 Xamarin also provides great offerings for the application developers and programmers who work on ASP.NET MVC, Web Forms, or other MVC platforms.
 This language works exceptionally well on the prescribed platforms and thus a number of developers like to work with this particular framework the most.